722 Naval Air Squadron: Fleet Requirements Unit (1944–1945)

 A Miles Martinet similar to ones used by 722 NAS in 1944 and 1945.

 The squadron began its operational life in Southern India, with Lieutenant Commander(A) A.F.E.
 Payen RNVR in command at the squadron's HQ at RNAS Tambaram (HMS Valluru), Madras.
 Initially the squadron operated twelve Miles Martinet target tug aircraft, one Stinson Reliant, a liaison and training aircraft and one Supermarine Walrus, an amphibious maritime patrol aircraft.
 It towed target drogues for ships and naval air squadrons based in southern India.

-On 7 September 1944 'X' flight was established at R. N. Air Section Juhu, the Admiralty had lodger facilities for an RN Fleet Requirements Unit at RAF Juhu, and was responsible for East coast duties, with a focus on the area around Bombay, it took over duties previously done by 797 Naval Air Squadron.
+On 7 September 1944 'X' flight was established at RN Air Section Juhu, the Admiralty had lodger facilities for an RN Fleet Requirements Unit at RAF Juhu, and was responsible for East coast duties, with a focus on the area around Bombay, it took over duties previously done by 797 Naval Air Squadron.

 On 23 October 1944 Lieutenant Commander(A) K.C.
 Johnson SANF (V) took command of the squadron.
-Two months later, on 28 December 1944, 'Y' flight was established at R. N. Air Section Vizagapatam, the Admiralty having lodger facilities for an RN Fleet Requirements Unit at RAF Vizagapatam, Madras, and was responsible for West coast duties, the detachment consisted four Miles Martinet aircraft used for target towing operations.
+Two months later, on 28 December 1944, 'Y' flight was established at RN Air Section Vizagapatam, the Admiralty having lodger facilities for an RN Fleet Requirements Unit at RAF Vizagapatam, Madras, and was responsible for West coast duties, the detachment consisted four Miles Martinet aircraft used for target towing operations.

 Towards the end of the squadron's operational life, it received its third and final commanding officer, when Lieutenant Commander(A) L.G.
 Morris, RN, assumed command on 8 March 1945, and in the same month it received four Fairey Swordfish, a biplane torpedo bomber and later it also operated with a number of Grumman Wildcat fighter aircraft.

-On 18 September 1945, 'X' Flight was moved to R. N. Air Section Cochin (HMS Kalugu), where lodger facilities from the RAF for an RN Air Section existed.
+On 18 September 1945, 'X' Flight was moved to RN Air Section Cochin (HMS Kalugu), where lodger facilities from the RAF for an RN Air Section existed.
 On 24 October 1945 following the end of the Second World War, it was determined the squadron was no longer required and it was disbanded.